SpenBot/node-pg-test/README.md

 ### Starting the Node-Express-PostGres Backend :

-  - cd into the n-e-p directory, and set the configuration file (you may need to do $ npm install)
+  - cd into the node directory, and set the configuration file (you may need to do $ npm install)
 ```
       $ source ./cfg/config_local.sh
 ```